-The book opens with the background on child maltreatment including its history, an overview of the research, and the risk factors.
-Details about mandated reporting are also explored.
-Different forms of maltreatment – physical abuse, neglect, psychological maltreatment, sexual abuse, fetal abuse, and Munchausen by Proxy Syndrome—are then examined, along with resiliency, in a new chapter to this edition.
-Incidence estimates and consequences for each type of maltreatment are provided.
-Legal issues including forensic interviewing are then reviewed.
-The book concludes with what happens to a child after a report is filed along with suggestions for preventing child maltreatment.
+Child Abuse and Neglect examines the latest research on this important topic, discussing what it entails, how to recognize it, and how to report it.
+The book begins with an overview of child maltreatment including its history, a summary of the research, and the risk factors, before exploring issues of mandated reporting.
+It then considers different forms of maltreatment – physical abuse, neglect, psychological maltreatment, sexual abuse, fetal abuse, and Munchausen by Proxy Syndrome.
+The authors discuss incidence estimates and consequences, as well as resiliency, for each type of maltreatment, and then review legal issues including forensic interviewing.
+The book concludes by providing an overview of what happens to a child after a report is filed along with suggestions for preventing child maltreatment.

 Table of Contents

-Dr. Stefanie M. Keenis a professor of psychology at the University of South Carolina Upstate in Spartanburg, South Carolina.
+Dr. Stefanie M. Keenis a Professor of Psychology at the University of South Carolina Upstate in Spartanburg, South Carolina.